• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Spatchcock Chicken is super juicy and tender thanks to the fast cooking method.
-Mm… It's also good that the chicken is also crispy on the outside!
-This crowd pleaser is so easy and tasty!
-We roasted this chicken by spatchcocking, or butterflying it.
-We removed the backbone and flattened the bird so that more of the skin is exposed to direct heat.
+Mm… The bonus is that the chicken is also crispy on the outside!

 Roasted Spatchcock Chicken with Garlic Mustard Crust